dahlia/fedify/docs/manual/log.md

 The `["fedify", "federation"]` category is used for logging federation-related messages.

+### `["fedify", "federation", "actor"]`

+*This category is available since Fedify 0.9.0.*

+The `["fedify", "federation", "actor"]` category is used for logging messages related to actor dispatcher.

 ### `["fedify", "federation", "collection"]`

 *This category is available since Fedify 0.8.0.*

 The `["fedify", "federation", "collection"]` category is used for logging messages related to collections (e.g., outbox, followers, following).

+### `["fedify", "federation", "http"]`

+*This category is available since Fedify 0.9.0.*

+The `["fedify", "federation", "http"]` category is used for logging messages related to HTTP requests and responses.
+When you are curious about the HTTP requests and responses, you can check the log messages in this category with the `"info"` level.

 ### `["fedify", "federation", "inbox"]`